-Form 10-Q

-☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2013

-Commission File Number: 0-31285

-TTM TECHNOLOGIES, INC.

-(Exact name of registrant as specified in its charter)

-DELAWARE (State or other jurisdiction of incorporation or organization) 91-1033443 (I.R.S.
-Employer Identification No.)

-1665 Scenic Avenue Suite 250, Costa Mesa, California 92626 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+Form 10-0 Q ■ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2014 Commission File Number r: 0-31285 TTM TECHNOLO (Exact name of registrant as speci , DELAWARE (State or other jurisdiction of incorporation or organization) 91-1033443 (I.R.S.
+Employer Identification No.) 1665 Scenic Avenue Suite 250, Costa M (Address of principal executive) (714) 327-3000 (Registrant's telephone number, incl Indicate by check mark whether the registrant (1) has filed all reports required to be fi preceding 12 months (or for such shorter period that the registrant was required to file such days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) duri required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 o Large accelerated filer □ Accelerated filer

-Large accelerated filer Accelerated filer X Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-Number of shares of common stock, \$0.001 par value, of registrant outstanding at October 29, 2013: 82,648,806
+Smaller reporting company

+TABLE OF CONTENTS

+Page

 PART I: FINANCIAL INFORMATION

-Item 1.
-Financial Statements (unaudited)
+Item 1, Financial Statements (unaudited)

-Consolidated Condensed Balance Sheets as of September 30, 2013 and December 31, 2012 2
+Consolidated Condensed Balance Sheets as of March 31, 2014 and December 30, 2013 3

-Consolidated Condensed Statements of Operations for the quarter and three quarters ended September 30, 2013 and September 24, 2012 3
+Consolidated Condensed Statements of Operations for the quarters ended March 31, 2014 and April 1, 2013 4

-Consolidated Condensed Statements of Comprehensive Income for the quarter and three quarters ended September 30, 2013 and September 24, 2012 4
+Consolidated Condensed Statements of Comprehensive (Loss) Income for the quarters ended March 31, 2014 and April 1, 2013 5

-Consolidated Condensed Statements of Cash Flows for the three quarters ended September 30, 2013 and September 24, 2012 5
+Consolidated Condensed Statements of Cash Flows for the quarters ended March 31, 2014 and April 1, 2013 6

-Notes to Consolidated Condensed Financial Statements 6
+Notes to Consolidated Condensed Financial Statements 7

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 21
+Management's Discussion and Analysis of Financial Condition and Results of Operations 19

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 28
+Quantitative and Qualitative Disclosures About Market Risk 25

 Item 4.
-Controls and Procedures 29
+Controls and Procedures 26

 PART II: OTHER INFORMATION

-Item 1.
-Legal Proceedings 29
+Item 1, Legal Proceedings 26

-Item 1A.
-Risk Factors 29
+Item 1A, Risk Factors 26

 Item 6.
-Exhibits 43
+Exhibits 40

-SIGNATURES 44
+SIGNATURES 41